PolycatLab/Data_Visualisation_Analysis_Plotly.js/README.md

-# Data_Visualisation_Analysis
+# Data Visualisation and Analysis using Plotly
-Example of data visualisation and analysis using Plotly.js on ICL data repository
+Example of data visualisation and data analysis using Plotly.js on ICL data repository

+example here: